Now through September 6th enjoy an exciting array of family programs and admission discounts for museum-goers of all ages!

-The New-York Historical Society is grateful to the generous supporters of its educational initiatives, including the New York Life Foundation, the Emilie Davie and Joseph S. Kornfeld Foundation, the Barker Welfare Foundation, Goldman Sachs Gives, The Macy’s Foundation, The Gilder Lehrman Institute of American History, The Joseph C. and Clare F. Goodman Memorial Foundation, The Max and Victoria Dreyfus Foundation, The Angela and Scott Jaggar Foundation, The C. Jay Moorhead Foundation, and The William T. Morris Foundation.
+The New-York Historical Society is grateful to the generous supporters of its educational initiatives, including the New York Life Foundation, the Emilie Davie and Joseph S. Kornfeld Foundation, the Barker Welfare Foundation, the Bay and Paul Foundation, Macy’s, The Gilder Lehrman Institute of American History, The William T. Morris Foundation, The Joseph C. and Clare F. Goodman Memorial Foundation, The Max and Victoria Dreyfus Foundation, the C. Jay Moorhead Foundation, the Alice Lawrence Foundation, and The Angela and Scott Jaggar Foundation.

 Help us present groundbreaking exhibitions and develop educational programs about our nation's history for more than 200,000 schoolchildren annually.